terramate-io/terramate/docs/sharing-data.md

 * stacks
 * . (the project root dir)

-To create globals that will be available for all stacks int the entire project just add a [Terramate configuration file](config-overview.md) on the project root with some useful globals:
+To create globals that will be available for all stacks in the entire project just add a [Terramate configuration file](config-overview.md) on the project root with some useful globals: